 Proposals may be for ongoing research projects, recurring activities, or one-off events.
 Here are some broad categories that projects may fall into:

-• Research that involves Colgate faculty, staff or students exploring questions related to mind, brain, or behavior.
+• Research that involves Colgate faculty, staff or students exploring questions related to mind, brain, and behavior.
 Collaborative projects across disciplines are particularly encouraged, but innovative projects within a single discipline are also welcome.

 • Reading groups, teaching tables, or curricular development